jaysylvester/citizen/README.md

     app.clear({ key: '/path/to/articles.txt' });

-`clear()` can also be used to remove cached controllers and routes from their respective caches.
+`clear()` can also be used to remove cached routes and controllers from their respective caches.

+    // Clear the specified route from the cache app.clear({
+      route: '/article/My-Article/page/2/action/edit'
+    });

     // Clear the specified controller from the cache, including all actions and views app.clear({